Reference Library Sitemap

 Arctic Circle: Natural Resources.
 Articles about the Arctic for the more advanced students.
 Titles include: Conserving the Caribou, The 'Lost' Reindeer of Arctic Alaska, The Nuuk Declaration - September 16, 1993, with links to CAFF (Conservation of Arctic Flora & Fauna) a Working Group of the AEPS (Arctic Environmental Protection Strategy).

 Arctic National Wildlife Refuge from U.S. Fish and Wildlife Service, Alaska.
 Aims to conserve wildlife and wilderness in northeast Alaska for present and future generations.
-Wildlifein the Arctic - The Refuge's wildlife includes 36 fish species, 36 land mammals, nine marine mammals, and more than 160 migratory and resident bird species.
+Wildlife & Habitat in the Arctic.
+Arctic Refuge is home to some of the most diverse and spectacular wildlife in the arctic.
+The Refuge's rich pageant of wildlife includes 42 fish species, 37 land mammals, eight marine mammals, and more than 200 migratory and resident bird species.
 Mammals: Gray Wolf, Polar Bears, Brown Bears, Moose, Caribou, Muskoxen, Dall Sheep.
 Birds: Tundra Swans, Snow Geese, Peregrine Falcons, Bluethroats, Buff-breasted Sandpiper.
 Fish: Arctic Grayling, Dolly Varden, Arctic Cisco.

 Arctic Studies Center - Arctic Wildlife Portfolio.
 The Arctic Studies Center is part of the Department of Anthropology, in the National Museum of Natural History, a section of the Smithsonian Institution.